Low-Residue Diet Plan

 Low Residue Diet

-Food products that are not allowed on a low residue diet
+Food products that are not allowed on a low-residue diet

-As noted above, a low-residue diet consists of food items that are low in dietary fiber.
-The above list includes the food items that you can consume while following the low-residue diet.
+As noted above, a low-residue diet consists of food items low in dietary fiber.
+The above list includes the food items you can consume while following the low-residue diet.
 However, the below-listed food products are not allowed on a low-residue diet.
 Let’s check out the list of food categories and food items.

 2. Dried fruits